Best Rays of all time, by jersey number

 This browser does not support the video element.

-ST. PETERSBURG -- The Rays have only been around since 1998, but with all the roster transactions that the front office makes, there’s been a good amount of players that have played in the organization.
+The Rays have only been around since 1998, but with all the roster transactions that the front office makes, a good number of players have played in the organization.

-Because of the high number of players, there has been a lot of different jersey numbers throughout the years.
-Let’s face it, most players want to be the best player with his uniform number, so we take a look at who those players are in Rays history.
+And because of that turnover, there have been a lot of different jersey numbers throughout the years.
+Let’s face it, most players want to be known as the best player to wear a particular uniform number, so we take a look at who those players are in Rays history.

 0: Mallex Smith